STAGING

 4 of 12

-a part of a tree the grows out from the trunk and usually has leaves
+a part of a tree that grows out from the trunk and usually has leaves

 Slide Image